gardener/cert-management/README.md

 Auto registration is mainly used for development and test environments.
 You only need to provide the server URL and an email address.
-The registration process is done automatically for you by creating a private key and performing the registration at the CA.
+The registration process is done automatically for you by creating a private key and performing the registration at the CA. Optionally you can provide the target secret with the privateKeySecretRef section.

 For example see [examples/20-issuer-staging.yaml](./examples/20-issuer-staging.yaml):